 On May 29, 2012 and August 13, 2012, five former employees of Gregory exercised certain sales rights and sold Merger Consideration Subordinated Notes in the aggregate principal amount of approximately \$365 to Kanders GMP Holdings, LLC and in the aggregate principal amount of approximately \$189 to Schiller Gregory Investment Company, LLC.
-During the three months ended March 31, 2017, \$2 in interest was paid to Kanders GMP Holdings, LLC, and \$1 in interest was paid to Schiller Gregory Investment Company, LLC, pursuant to these outstanding Merger Consideration Subordinated Notes.
+During the three and six months ended June 30, 2017, \$0 and \$2 in interest, respectively, was paid to Kanders GMP Holdings, LLC, and \$0 and \$1 in interest, respectively, was paid to Schiller Gregory Investment Company, LLC, and \$0 and \$1 in interest, respectively, was paid to Schiller Gregory Investment Consideration Subordinated Notes.

-During February 2017, the Company's Board of Directors approved the repayment of the Merger Consideration Subordinated Notes.
-On February 13, 2017, the entire principal amount and all accrued interest were paid in full.
-The note discount as of December 31, 2016 of \$814 was expensed and recognized as interest expense during the three months ending March 31, 2017.
+In February 2017, the Board of Directors approved the repayment of the Merger Consideration Subordinated Notes.
+On February 13, 2017, the entire principal amounts and all accrued interest amounts were paid in full.
+The note discount as of December 31, 2016 of \$814 was expensed and recognized as interest expense during the three months ended March 31, 2017.